Dementia is not actually a disease. It is a group of symptoms. “Dementia” is a general term for behavioral changes and the loss of mental abilities.

 Moderate Alzheimer’s disease

-As the disease spreads to more regions of the brain, additional clinical symptoms may include:
+As the disease progresses, additional clinical symptoms may include:

 - increasing memory loss and confusion